bonfire-networks/website-blog/posts/mutual_aid.md

 ---
-title: "Federated Digital Spaces for Mutual Aid Networks"
+title: "Gifting with Integrity: Federated Digital Spaces for Mutual Aid Networks"
-description: "Meet Adrian, one of the people helping shape Bonfire's future.
-The piece below is written by a gifting group administrator who's been on the frontlines of the Buy Nothing movement, building community, fostering generosity, and fighting against Facebook's enshittification every step of the way."
+description: "Meet Adrian and Lee, two of the people helping shape Bonfire's future.
+They are gifting group administrators who've been on the frontlines of the Buy Nothing movement, building community, fostering generosity, and fighting against Facebook's enshittification every step of the way."
 date: 2025-11-15
 tags: community
 image: /img/man.jpg